fr3dsp/sonic-r-vita/README.md

 # Sonic R

 Hey guys, if you're going to make incompatible forks, what the fuck?
 This is open source to share with the world, try contributing back.
+You can manage slop ports and everything else but can't open a pull request against upstream?
 Looking at you Android port / "nEt PlAy EnHaNcEmEnTs".
 Fragmenting this and I barely put it out to the world, shitty.

 This will be my final public repo project as it has proven to be very unrewarding.